 The first day flew by, and I can’t recall any of the talks or presentations off the top of my head.
 However, I clearly remember sitting in the lobby on lunch break, waiting for an Uber to bring me to a local restaurant for lunch.

 While waiting, I struck up a conversation with a guy named Jared, who owned a few Fit Body Boot Camps in Canada.
 So we decided to carpool together to make life easier.
 And then, two other guys walked up and got in our car: Andrew Coates and Justin Kavanaugh.

 We grabbed lunch, talked shop, and then returned to the conference for part two.

-I’ve been to many workshops, seminars, certifications, and conferences all over the country.
+I’ve been to many workshops, seminars, certifications, and networking conferences all over the country.
 And I went intending to learn as much as humanly possible.
 But, unfortunately, what I often didn’t do was intentionally network with people.

 Sure, I’d chat about fitness and business ideas with other participants, but I rarely tried to connect with these people past the seminars.
 However, every so often, I’d hit it off with one or two people, and we’d become long-distance friends on Instagram.
 That’s how I met one of my close fitness buddies, Andy, from Nashville.

 Circling back to 2017: it’s the end of day two.
 Justin Kavanaugh finds me and hands me a copy of his book, Man Up: The 5 Areas of Focus to Your Athletic Success.
 Inside is a handwritten note about how cool it was to meet me and that he’d love to continue connecting past the conference.